New bounds for the Hausdorff dimension of a dynamically defined Cantor set: The setting

-It is the goal of this paper to show that, nevertheless, the standard additive thermodynamic formalism and the Bowen equation can still be used, not only to get good upper and lower bounds which vary smoothly with the construction, but to give exact formulas for the Hausdorff dimension of a non confomal repeller in terms of a the dynamical dimensions.
+The aim of this paper is to show that the standard additive thermodynamic formalism and the Bowen equation can still be used to get useful upper and lower bounds for these dimensional indicators in the non conformal setting.